Singingkettle/ChangShuoRadioRecognition/docs/getting_started.md

   which can be modified in the config file) epochs during the training.
 To disable this behavior, use `--no-validate`.
 - `--work-dir ${WORK_DIR}`: Override the working directory specified in the config file.
 - `--resume-from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
-- `--cfg-options 'Key=value'`: Overide some settings in the used config.
+- `--cfg-options 'Key=value'`: Override some settings in the used config.

 **Note**: